Best current cameras: which one should you choose?

 Fujifilm X-T5

-The Fujifilm X-T5 is one of the best APS-C cameras for photographers who prioritize image quality, controls and shooting experience.
-Its 40MP sensor provides a lot of detail, while the compact body, film simulations and in-body stabilization make it very enjoyable to use for travel, landscapes and everyday photography.
+The Fujifilm X-T5 is one of the best APS-C cameras for photographers who prioritize image quality, controls, and shooting experience.
+Its 40MP sensor provides plenty of detail, while the compact body, film simulations, and in-body stabilization make it very enjoyable to use for travel, landscapes, and everyday photography.
 Fujifilm also has one of the strongest APS-C lens ecosystems, which is a real advantage if you want to build a complete kit around Fujifilm X mount lenses.

 OM System OM-5 II